DOMESTIC VIOLENCE DEFENSE ATTORNEY

 - Avoid social media sites like Instagram and Facebook.
 Anything you post might be distorted or misinterpreted and used against you.

-- Tell your criminal defense attorney if you know potential witnesses who can testify about your character or about specific allegations.
+- Tell your defense attorney if you know potential witnesses who can testify about your character or about specific allegations.

-Tampa domestic violence defense attorney Patrick B. Courtney has practiced law for more than 24 years.
+Tampa domestic violence attorney Patrick B. Courtney has practiced law for more than 24 years.
 He is a former prosecutor who knows both sides of domestic violence cases.
 He represents clients in Sarasota, Polk, Hillsborough, Pasco, Pinellas, and Manatee counties.

 To learn more, call Pat Courtney’s law offices at (813) 252-1529 or complete the brief contact form on this website.